CAAPIM/Tutorials/ca-apim-otk-and-ifttt/README.md

 - *Endpoint*: add 'account_management'
 - Click *Save*

 Now we'll add 1 Action field.
-Values are sent to your server:
+The value is sent to your server:

 - Click *Add action field +*
 - *Label*: Which Account